ChintzRuparel/CloneStagram/readme.md

 <p>CLONE + INSTAGRAM = CloneStagram</p>

 <p>
-Instagram has become an important and need to know Social Medi app.
+Instagram has become an important and need to know Social Media app.
 Clonestagram is a clone of Instagram Made in Pure HTML and CSS.
 It has been deployed using bootstrap and Mutiple Libraries.